chriskuske/CodeSigning/README.md

    ```
 4. Follow prompts for certificate and secret if needed.

+## One-Click Installer & Context Menu (No Admin Required)

+To install CodeSignWrapper and add the right-click context menu for files and folders:

+1. Run `Install-CodeSignWrapper.ps1` as your user (no admin needed).
+2. All files will be copied to `%LOCALAPPDATA%\CodeSignWrapper`.
+3. The context menu "Sign with Azure Key Vault" will be available for files and folders.
+4. You may need to restart Explorer or log off/on for the menu to appear.
+5. To uninstall, remove `%LOCALAPPDATA%\CodeSignWrapper` and delete the related registry keys under `HKEY_CURRENT_USER\Software\Classes\*\shell\CodeSignWithAzure` and `HKEY_CURRENT_USER\Software\Classes\Directory\shell\CodeSignWithAzure`.

+## Simple GUI

+A basic GUI is available for users who prefer not to use the command line:

+- Run `CodeSignGui.ps1` to open a window where you can browse for a file and sign it with one click.

 ## Overview

 This tool provides a streamlined interface for code signing PowerShell scripts, executables, and various other file types using certificates stored in Azure Key Vault.
 It also supports signing Docker/container images using Cosign.
 It handles certificate management, signatures, verification, and SIEM logging in one comprehensive solution.